Janae Andrew, M.A., LPC

 Extensive CEUs in trauma-informed care, LGBTQ-specific treatment needs, Narrative therapy, parts work/inner child healing and counseling within marginalized populations

-Indigenous communities, eating disorders, mood/anxiety disorders, addiction, trauma (general), religious trauma, grief, Queer, teens/young adults, neurodiverse populations.
+In past positions I worked with eating disorders, mood/anxiety disorders, addiction/detox, trauma (general), religious trauma, grief, Queer, teens/young adults/elders, neurodiverse populations, Indigenous communities.

 Settings: Inpatient crisis stabilization, residential treatment, intensive outpatient, IOP aftercare, private practice and IHS-funded agency.